numalariamodeling/faculty-enrich-2022-examples/README.md

       _(Tip: Many text editors allow side by side comparison of two scripts, automatically highlighting differences)_

-- Open second analyzer script for Week 3 (`analyze_exampleSim_w3b.py`) to update the _exp_id_ as usual, but now also check that all the relevant sweep variables are included in _sweep_variables_.
+- Open second analyzer script for Week 3 (`analyze_exampleSim_w3b.py`) to update the _exp_id_ as usual, but now also check that all the relevant sweep variables are included in _sweep_variables_ and all the events of interest are included in _event_list_.
   The sweep_variables need to change according to the `ModBuilder` and custom functions that return parameters, which uniquely define single simulations.
   ```py